Dragonpark/smart_proxy_ipam/README.md

 bundle install
 bundle exec smart-proxy start
 ```
-10. Navigate to Foreman UI at http://localhost:5000
+11. Navigate to Foreman UI at http://localhost:5000
-11. Add a Local Smart Proxy in the Foreman UI(Infrastructure => Smart Proxies)
+12. Add a Local Smart Proxy in the Foreman UI(Infrastructure => Smart Proxies)
-12. Ensure that the `External IPAM` feature is present on the proxy(http://localhost:8000/features)
+13. Ensure that the `External IPAM` feature is present on the proxy(http://localhost:8000/features)
-13. Create a Subnet(IPv4 or IPv6), and associate the subnet with the `External IPAM` proxy.
+14. Create a Subnet(IPv4 or IPv6), and associate the subnet with the `External IPAM` proxy.
 Subnet must exist in phpIPAM.
-14. Create a Host, and select an External IPAM Subnet to obtain the next available IP from phpIPAM
+15. Create a Host, and select an External IPAM Subnet to obtain the next available IP from phpIPAM
 NOTE: For IPv6 subnets only, if the subnet has no addresses reserved(i.e. empty), the first address returned is actually the network address(e.g. `fd13:6d20:29dc:cf27::`), which is not a valid IP.
 This is a bug within phpIPAM itself
+NOTE: The BlueCat provider will return successful when deleting an IP regardless if it assigned or not.
+There is currently n

 ## Contributing